 Massage the paper until the paper is smooth.
-If you cannot remove the dent entirely, place the paper face down, on a cutting mat, and burnish it again on the firm surface.
+If you cannot remove the dent entirely, place the paper face down, on a cutting mat, and burnish it again on a firm surface.

 Waves in the paper can occur for various reasons.
-The most likely cause is humidity, but warping can happen if the paper has been over-worked or been in full sun.
+The most likely cause is humidity, but warping can happen if the paper has been overworked or if it’s been in full sun.